pgalko/athlete_data_warehouse/README.md

 # athlete_data_warehouse

 ## What does it do ?
 This utility allows user to download and consolidate health and fitness data from various sources/trackers.
 The downloaded data is formated, and stored in a set of coresponding tables in PostgreSQL database.
 If required, it can periodically poll the data sources and download any new data.
-It uses various methods to access the user data, ranging from vendor API, scraping, manual export etc. A live and fully functional service can be explored here: https://athletedata.net.
+It uses various methods to access the user data, ranging from vendor API, scraping, manual export etc. The App can be run either natively or as a Docker container.
+A live and fully functional service can be explored here: https://athletedata.net.

 ## Who is it for ?
 There is a few alternative usage scenarios.